 Reduce your risk of kidney infection by taking steps to prevent urinary tract infections.
 Women, in particular, may reduce their risk of urinary tract infections if they:

 - Drink plenty of fluids, especially water.
-Drinking plenty of liquids can help remove bacteria from your body when you urinate.
+Drinking fluids can help remove bacteria from your body when you urinate.

 - Urinate frequently.
-Avoid holding back urination when you feel the urge to urinate.
+Avoid delaying urination when you feel the urge to urinate.

 - Wipe carefully.
-For women, wiping from front to back after urinating and after a bowel movement helps to prevent bacteria region from spreading to the urethra.
+Wiping from front to back after urinating and after a bowel movement helps prevent bacteria from spreading to the urethra.

 - Avoid using feminine products in the genital area.
 Using feminine products, such as deodorant sprays or douches, in your genital area can irritate your urethra.